 Your employer pays the cost of this Dental benefit.

-If you are a regular full-time or regular part-time employee, you are eligible for this benefit as a condition of employment provided you are not the primary member of another dental plan.
+If you are a regular full-time or regular part-time employee scheduled to work twenty (20)\ regular hours or more per week, you are eligible for this benefit as a condition of employment.